damianfraszczak/swing-dynamic-gui/README.md

 # How to start
 ## Provided examples
-In order to run exampleas please download repository and execute `mvn install` and then just run the choosen example.
+In order to run attached examples please download/clone repository, execute `mvn install` and then just run the chosen example.
-## Create simple form
+## Custom form
 - Create used model and add `@DynamicFormField` annotations to some fields, for example
 ````java
 @DynamicFormConfig(